GiuliaM/weekly-nerd/README.md

 # Weekly Nerd

 Every week at the minor Web Development, we had a professional in front of our class.
 Here is a list of all of these guest speakers.
 Besides the speakers we also had 5 articles to write, these are displayed beneath them.

 <details>
-<summary><h3>Justus Sturkenboom - Functional Programming</h3></summary>
+<summary><b>Justus Sturkenboom - Functional Programming</b></summary>

 De eerste Weekly Nerd werd afgetrapt door Justus Sturkenboom die ons wat meer ging vertellen over Functional Programming.